Agoric/agoric-sdk/packages/governance/README.md

 useful for a private group making a decision, or a case where a dictator has the ability to appoint a committee that will make decisions.

-The AttestedElectorate (coming soon!) is an Electorate that gives the ability to vote to anyone who has an Attestation payment from the Attestation contract.
+ShareHolders is an Electorate that gives the ability to vote to anyone who has an Attestation payment from the Attestation contract.
 Observers can't tell who the voters are, but they can validate the qualifications to vote.

 Another plausible electorate would use the result of a public vote to give voting facets to the election winners.
 There would have to be some kind of